enkidevs/curriculum/linux/system-and-package-management/utility-management/removing-ppas.md

   - repository

-parent: using-ppas

 ---

+# Removing PPAs

+---
 ## Content

-*Personal Package Archives* are non-standard updates or pieces of software (think of unstable versions).
+* Personal Package Archives* are non-standard updates or pieces of software (think of unstable versions).
 If you decide to delete them, there are multiple ways in which to do so.

 Using the `--remove` flag:
 ```